ChrisDeFreitas/Electron-FolderView/readme.md

 - display image name/dimensions/kb during slideshow as caption
 - SFTP still in testing phase as of Aug 2017
 - create dialog SFTP save/restore host settings
-- sftpDownloadMax only limits downloads of top level files and folders.
+- sftpDownloadMax option only limits downloads of top level files and folders.
 So if a folder contains many files they won't be affected by sftpDownloadMax.

 ## Changes